-Choose the right stain to enhance all your wood, inside and out.
+Choose the right stain to enhance the look and durability of your wood projects, indoors and out.

 - BEST WATER-BASED STAIN: SamaN Wood Stain

 - BEST OIL-BASED STAIN: Watco Danish Oil Wood Finish

 - BEST VARNISH STAIN: Minwax Polyshades Stain & Polyurethane

 - BEST GEL STAIN: Minwax Gel Stain